vuejs/v2.vuejs.org/src/v2/guide/list.md

 }
 ```

-Alternatively, you can also just use a method where computed properties are not feasible (e.g. inside nested `v-for` loops):
+In situations where computed properties are not feasible (e.g. inside nested `v-for` loops), you can also just use a method:

 ``` html
 <li v-for="n in even(numbers)">{{ n }}</li>